 Now, how does this help with getting a better six pack?
 Well, imagine trying to flex your abs if you’re bloated.
 You really aren’t going to be looking your best.
 If you’re lean then you’ll be able to see the outline but without the ability to fully suck your stomach in you’ll never look as good as you could.
 If you can strength your TVA for a better vacuuming effect whilst flexing your abs then you’ll look incredible.

 A strong core is the key to a stronger body and it all starts with the TVA.
 The muscle fibers that make up the TVA are mostly slow-twitch which means that it’s more suited to endurance styles of training opposed to the usual strength training for skeletal muscle.

 Therefore, one of the best exercises is the plank.
 The plank causes gravity to drag your stomach to the floor and it’s down to your TVA to pull it back up.
 If you can hold a plank for a solid 45 seconds straight then add weight on to your lower back to make it harder.

 The TVA will become naturally stronger through compound movements.
 That’s why it’s always important to make sure that these are a staple in your gym routines.
-It can be easy to just get your sets of bent over rows over and done with in the first part of your session before you eagerly rush to do bicep curls, bent over flyes, and other easier exercises.
+It can be easy to just get your sets of bent over rows over and done with in the first part of your session.
+Before you eagerly rush to do bicep curls, bent over flyes, and other easier exercises.

 As you go through these compound movements you need to focus on compressing and holding the abdomen in so that it’s secure.
 Really breathe in, breathe out and lock your torso into place so that your TVA is getting worked effectively.

 There are some specific TVA exercises that you can do to target this muscle in particular

 - The first of these is standing vacuums where you stand upright and try to suck your belly button towards your spine.
 Repeat for 3 sets of 10 reps.

-The next exercise is a slight variation on the standing vacuum and involves doing it in a plank position.
+- The next exercise is a slight variation on the standing vacuum and involves doing it in a plank position.
 The directions are the exactly the same except it’s a little bit harder as gravity is working against you.